albanqafa/PDQ-Deploy-API-Server-py/README.md

 The account that does command execution must be a "Console User" in PDQ Deploy (Info here: https://help.pdq.com/hc/en-us/articles/115002510472-PDQ-Credentials-Explained)

+For some annoying reason, PDQ Deploy "Console Users" need to also be local Administrators to interface with PDQ

 This API server accepts requests via the URI /deploy/packagename/computername

 Sending a request to it with CURL looks like this: